 Upon written request, students may obtain official copies of their permanent records from the Registrar.
 Requests should be accompanied by \$5.00 for each copy desired.
 Transcripts cannot be processed without a completed and signed Transcript Request form.
-The forms can be found on the Emmaus website under Academics/Resources/Transcript Request.
+The forms can be found on the Emmaus website at www.emmaus.edu/transcript.